SummerBreak

-@SummerBreak is an American reality television Web series that premiered on June 16, 2013, and is available to watch on YouTube.
+SummerBreak is an American reality television Web series that premiered on June 16, 2013, and is available to watch on YouTube.
 The series documents the lives of several teenagers as they graduate high school and start summer break.
 The show is set in Southern California and is sponsored by AT&T.

 Plot summary

-Experience a life-changing summer with a group of LA kids - telling their stories, their way.
-Follow their hopes, dreams, dramas, parties, hook ups and break ups during their final summer together.
+Embark on a transformative summer with a group of teenagers from LA, sharing their stories in their own unique voices.
+Follow their hopes, dreams, dramas, parties, hook-ups and break-ups during their final summer together.
 This is the summer when everything changes.